 True to promise, these pants loosen up nicely by the end of your first wear and a little stretch seems to go a long way when it comes to hiking.
 I can’t say I tried the heel hook maneuver in them, but I wore them for a weekend of fall road tripping, van camping and hillwalking and was comfortable in them the whole time.

-These hiking pants are really ideal for cool weather hiking in dry conditions, offering a bit more warmth and durability than your average nylon pants.
+These are some of the best hiking pants for cool weather hiking in dry conditions, offering a bit more warmth and durability than your average nylon pants.
 They’ll hold up against abrasion if you’re doing some scrambling, and are good for cool evenings hanging out at camp or at the crag.
 If you’re like me, you’ll also probably be tempted to wear them around town.

 Being made from cotton, they’re not appropriate for wet conditions and they’re not moisture wicking, so you’d probably want to hang them up for hot summer months too, but in the fall you’ll certainly get your money’s worth out of them and being made from organic cotton is always a plus in my book.